 Career Pathways and Prospects

-A bachelor’s degree in Special Education from UDC is great preparation for UDC’s Special graduate study in any number of fields or for a career in areas such as:
+The Bachelor of Science in Special Education prepares students for graduate study in any number of fields or for a career in areas such as:

 - School Leader/Principal

-Education faculty and the university’s Career and Professional Development Center have a strong track record of helping graduates to find jobs, whatever their aspirations.
+UDC’s Special Education faculty and the university’s Career and Professional Development Center have a strong track record of assisting graduates in transitioning into the workforce.